This hearty and flavorful Leftover Turkey Stew with Butternut Squash recipe is a great way to use turkey remaining after a holiday feast!

 - Homemade stock definitely enhances the flavor of the stew.
 I cover how to make your own in the next section.

 - The recipe I give uses vegetables such as squash and carrots that cook during the stew making process.
 This turkey stew is also a great way to use cooked leftover vegetables.
+Green beans, root vegetables and spinach all can work well in this turkey stew.
 Add those in with about 10 minutes left in the cooking time.

 - Once you have stock or store bought broth ready to go, the stew can be ready after about 40 minutes cooking time.
 But if you have time to let the stew simmer for a good hour, that will enhance the flavors.